namlee135/setupapp/README.md

-# setup app bypass! for Mac users
+# setup app bypass for Mac users

 # How to use